“He is a gentleman. I am a gentleman’s daughter. So far, we are equal.” – Elizabeth Bennet to Lady Catherine DeBourgh, in Pride and Prejudice

 How on earth do I know that, you ask?
 Because – you’re right – Jane Austen never says it.
 At least not openly.
 But very, very slyly, she slides the pieces in.

 Mr. Darcy’s father had no title, or as the eldest (and only) son he would have inherited it, along with the luscious Pemberley.
 That’s also why his sister Georgianna is Miss Darcy, because for her to be anything else would depend on her father’s rank.

-But their mother was Lady Anne, and that’s a title she could only have acquired through her father – a father who ranked pretty high in the aristocracy, at least an earl.
+But their mother was Lady Anne, and that’s a title she could only have acquired through her father – a father who ranked pretty high in the aristocracy, at least an earl, or perhaps a duke.

-So how do I know that Grandpapa was an earl, and not a duke?– It’s true that if he’d been a duke, his daughters would have still been Lady Anne and Lady Catherine, exactly the same.
+So how do I know that Grandpapa was an earl, and not a duke?– If he’d been a duke, his daughters would have still been Lady Anne and Lady Catherine, exactly the same.

 Despite that being a bit of a mouthful, Lady Catherine would have insisted.
-But he’s simply called Colonel Fitzwilliam… therefore, Grandpapa must have been an earl.
+But he’s simply called Colonel Fitzwilliam… therefore, Grandpapa can’t have been a duke.
+He must have been an earl.

 So there you have it — the facts about Mr. Darcy’s noble blood.
 (And yes, it is kinda creepy that Lady Catherine is so dead set on marrying off her daughter to her first cousin… though that was pretty common in the day.)

 NOTE: This post has been updated to correct an oversight regarding Sir Lewis DeBourgh’s rank.